 Adopted by the 53rd WMA General Assembly, Washington, DC, USA, October 2002

-- Prescription medicines are those which are only available to individuals on prescription from a physician following a consultation.
-Prescription medicines are not safe for use except under the supervision of a physician because of toxicity, other potential or harmful effects (e.g. addictiveness), the method of use, or the collateral measures necessary for use.
+Prescription medicines are those which are only available to individuals on prescription from a physician or other authorized health professionals following a consultation.
+Prescription medicines are not safe for use except under the supervision of the health professional because of toxicity, other potential or harmful effects (e.g. addictiveness), the method of use, or the collateral measures necessary for use.

 - The safety, efficacy and quality of non-prescription medicines must be proved according to the same principles as prescription medicines.

-- Use of Self-Medication in conjunction with Prescription Medication A course of treatment may combine self-medication and prescription medication, either concurrently or sequentially.
+- Patients should inform their physicians or other healthcare professionals concerned whenever they self-medicate in conjunction with other prescribed medication.
+A course of treatment may combine self-medication and prescription medication, either concurrently or sequentially.
 The patient must be informed about possible interactions between prescription medicines and non-prescription medicines.
-For this reason the patient should be encouraged to inform the physician about his / her self-medication.
+For this reason, the patient should be encouraged to inform the health professional about his / her self-medication.

 - If individuals choose to use self-medication, they should be able: